A guide to the most iconic buildings, famous architects and famous landmarks in Barcelona, Spain

-One of the major works of Gaudi in Barcelona, it was originally intended as a residential park for Barcelona’s aristocrats, but eventually became one of Barcelona’s most famous landmarks.
+One of the major works of Gaudi in Barcelona, it was originally intended as a residential park for Barcelona’s aristocrats, but eventually became one of the most famous Barcelona landmarks.

-You can spend a lot of time wandering around this gem that features The Gaudi Museum, the entrance pavilion and an incredible panoramic view from the balcony.
+You can spend a lot of time wandering around this gem that features The Gaudi Museum, the entrance pavilion, and an incredible panoramic view from the balcony.

 If you are visiting during the peak tourist season which falls in late spring through early fall, you should book your tickets online to skip the crowds.

 The Palau Güell is one of the prettiest buildings in Barcelona and thus very popular.
 It’s thus very important to book in advance as the entrance is limited.